 Minoxidil is one of the most heavily debated hair growth solutions in bearded circles.
 On one side are those that do believe (and with proof!) that this medication works, and then there’s the side that thinks Minoxidil is all hogwash.
 Either way, more studies are being conducted every day as to how effective it really is.
 In the meantime, there’s no harm in trying it, considering you can get it over the counter from your local pharmacy.
 Just remember to follow the instructions!
 And also be sure to go over all the potential side effects and make sure you are cool with all of them.

-Short of hair transplants, micro needling – as serious and scary as it sounds – is a very minor dermatological procedure where a roller is used to literally prick the areas of your face where you want the hair to grow.
+Short of hair transplants, micro needling – as serious and scary as it sounds – is a very minor dermatological procedure where a roller is used to literally prick the areas of your face where you want the hair to grow, as simple as using a derma-roller.
 So, how does this help you exactly?
 Well, those little holes caused by the process then gives your brain and body a signal to send in more keratin and collagen to those areas, which stimulates hair growth.

 In some cases, the cause of that thin or patchy beard of yours is simply a lack of nutrients in your body to pump out those hair growth stimulants to your face.
 As such, ensure you're getting your daily dose of multivitamins.